 Still, UK travellers, as well as any other visitors who do not need a visa to travel to a Schengen member country, should be prepared by the end of next year to register online for ETIAS travel authorisation.
 This is because, even though registering online is unlikely to be compulsory in the first few months, it will be encouraged.
 Importantly, any ETIAS grace period has not yet been confirmed, so travellers should keep checking the official website.

-During the last few months of 2023, Schengen member countries will start to publish information about the new travel authorisation, where passengers are likely to be provided with leaflets at Schengen border checkpoints.
+Schengen member countries are expected to start publishing information about the new travel authorisation from 2023 into 2024, where passengers are likely to be provided with leaflets at Schengen border checkpoints.
 These leaflets, providing ETIAS information to travellers, should also be distributed to all of the embassies and consulates of the Schengen member countries where mandatory ETIAS registration will apply.

 What will be the process to apply for an ETIAS visa waiver?

 Even though ETIAS will become a new entry requirement for travelling to all Schengen member countries, it should only take travellers a few minutes to complete the online ETIAS registration form.
 An applicant will simply need an internet connection and a device on which to complete the form, such as a tablet or computer, together with a valid biometric passport, an email address, plus a debit or credit card with which to pay the ETIAS fee.
 An applicant must hold a valid passport with a validity period of a minimum of three months beyond the expected period of stay in the Schengen Area.